Si1verKnight/Hangman/README.md

 # Hangman
-An implementation of Hangman using Python as part of the final project in 11th and 12th grade.
+An implementation of Hangman using Python as part of the final project high school.
 Test Hangman - 1
 Uses turtle module and basic Python concepts.
 Test Hangman - 2